OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 *   _Has the user provided consent for a longer retention period?_ If so, we will retain data in accordance with your consent.
 *   _Is Microsoft subject to a legal, contractual, or similar obligation to retain the data?_ Examples can include mandatory data retention laws in the applicable jurisdiction, government orders to preserve data relevant to an investigation, or data that must be retained for the purposes of litigation.

-Collection of Data From ChildrenCollection of Data From ChildrenmaincollectionofdatafromchildrenmoduleSummary
+Collection of Data from ChildrenCollection of Data from ChildrenmaincollectionofdatafromchildrenmoduleSummary

 When a Microsoft product collects age it will either block users under 13 or will ask them to provide consent from a parent or guardian before they can use it.
 We will not knowingly ask children under 13 to provide more data than is necessary to provide the product.